 The third link leads to an index that includes substantially all of the Route 66 linen-era postcards that exist.
 This index has evolved through the efforts of several long-time postcard collectors who have made the principal contributions to its content.
 Few new postcards are being added each year but none of us would ever suggest that there are no other linen postcards that have yet to be discovered or included so I welcome anyone's information on this topic.
 I believe that these web pages are the most comprehensive and analytical listing of publisher data for Route 66 linen postcards anywhere on the internet.
 However, I do include an important link to what I consider the best and most thorough website for actual picture images of Route 66 postcards.

-The fourth link discusses the history of the folded paper matchbook and the advent of matchcover collecting as a once-popular hobby.
-I also display over one hundred colorful and interesting matchcover images from businesses, famous and not-so-famous, that were located on Route 66 during its heyday.
+The fourth link discusses the history of the folded paper matchbook and matchcover collecting as a once-popular hobby.
+I also display over one hundred and fifty colorful and interesting matchcover images from businesses, famous and not-so-famous, that were located on Route 66 during its heyday.

 The fifth link principally displays a small selection of old business cards from Route 66.

 The sixth link leads to a discussion of the Whiting Brothers gasoline stations and motels which, while far from being exclusive to Route 66, were associated with the western half of the highway during its halcyon years.
 I believe that these web pages are the most detailed telling of the Whiting Brothers Route 66 story on the web today.
 These pages provide some of the business history, identify and account for many of the gasoline stations, describe and present pictures of all of the motels, and display some other collectibles.

 The seventh link leads to some comments about my favorite Route 66 books.

 The layout of these web pages is optimized for computers.
 Browsers